By Thomas Scott, CEO of Brand Journalists

 The franchise industry is growing

 Almost 800,000 franchise locations and more than 4,000 franchise brands now operate in the U.S. According to FranData, there were more than 365 new franchise companies in 2015 alone, a trend that isn’t going to slow down any time soon.
 Franchising produces more than 3% of the GNP and outperforms all other sectors on job creation.
+Franchising is becoming more popular around the world too, with a Franchise for sale not being on the market long in Australia due to the demand.

 Record numbers of potential buyers are in the market today, and franchising is healthier than it has been since the economic downturn and only getting better.
 Franchising continues to be one of the best options to help people participate in the economy at their full market value.